 The Bridge-Tunnel opened for traffic in April of 1964.
 To date, over 90 million commercial and passenger vehicles have crossed the Bridge-Tunnel.

 Soon following its opening, the Chesapeake Bay Bridge-Tunnel was selected as one of the "Seven Engineering Wonders of the Modern World", and in 1965 it received the "Outstanding Civil Engineering Achievement " award from the American Society of Civil Engineers.
-In 2000, the Bridge-Tunnel ws recognized by Structural Engineer magazine as one of the "Seven Structural Enginnering Wonders of America for the 20th Century."
+In 2000, the Bridge-Tunnel ws recognized by Structural Engineer magazine as one of the "Seven Structural Engineering Wonders of America for the 20th Century."